hpwit/SID6581/README.md

 * Assign up to one instrument per voice
 The sound is played is the background so your mcu can do something else at the same time

+NB: the SID chip requires a 1Mhz clock signal to work ** you can either provide it with an external clock circuit or use a pin of the esp32 to do it ** (clock generated thanks to I2s).

 it should work with other mcu as it uses SPI but not tested.

-NB: playSIDTunes will only work with WROOVER because I use PSRAM for the moment. all the rest will run with all esp32.
-I intend on writing a MIDI translation to SID chip.
-Hence a Play midi will be availble soon.

 Please look at the schematics for the setup of the shift registers and  MOS 6581

 ## To start
 ```
-The object sid is automatically created hence to start the sid controller
+The object sid is automatically created.
+//if you have a external circuit that gives you the 1Mhz clock you can use:
-sid.begin(int clock_pin,int data_pin, int latch );
+sid.begin(int clock_pin,int data_pin, int latch);

+//if you do not have an external circuit the esp32 can create the 1Mhz signal uisng i2s using this
+begin(int clock_pin,int data_pin, int latch,int sid_clock_pin);

+here the sid_clock_pin will need to be plugged to the 02 pin or clock pin of the SID 6581 NB: thi spin number has to be >=16

 ```

 ## To play a SIDtunes
 You can play SIDTunes stored on the SPIFF or the SD card this will play on chip 0

+NB: playSIDTunes will only work with WROOVER because I use PSRAM for the moment. all the rest will run with all esp32.
+I intend on writing a MIDI translation to SID chip.
+Hence a Play midi will be availble soon.

 ```
 void addSong(fs::FS &fs,  const char * path); //add song to the playlist